UHD-Data-Analytics/UHD-Data-Analytics.github.io/contributions.md

 * * *

-You are free to to request the website holder to add your own content to this site.
+You are free to request the website holder to add your own content to this site.
 Please follow these instructions so your content will meet the requirements to post correctly:

 ### Exporting from jupyter or Rstudio